Skip to Main Content

 This guide provides information on effectively managing research data and developing data management plans.

-Most funding agencies require a data management plan (DMP) as part of the funding application.
+Most funding agencies require a data management plan (DMP) or data management and sharing plan (DMSP) as part of the funding application.

 We can help!